Wildlife Science

 Grade: 3 – 8 (could be adapted for high school)

-Based on the Purdue “Nature of Teaching” series which was created in Indiana, this kit introduces youth to investigations of animals found in the wild.
-Included are activities on wildlife tracking, exploration of food webs, and ecosystem dynamics.
+The activities contained in this toolkit are a mix of lessons from UMaine 4-H and Purdue “Nature of Teaching” series, which was created in Indiana.
+This kit includes wildlife tracking, exploration of food webs, and ecosystem dynamics.
 More activities can be found on Purdue’s Website.
-This kit is suitable for youth in grades 3 – 8 (could be adapted for high school).
+This kit is suitable for youth in grades 3 – 8 (can be adapted for high school).
 All animal skulls and pelts within the toolkit are replicas.

 Notice: This kit is very large and heavy.
 Please use caution when lifting and transporting.